-The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400° F. The dimensions of the glass are 19 5/16" x 13 1/16".
+The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400°F. The dimensions of the glass are 15 5/8" x 10".
 If the glass breaks, it must be replaced by a ceramic glass from SCHOTT with the same specification.
 Contact your dealer to obtain a genuine replacement part.

-To remove or replace the glass (D):
+To remove or replace the glass (C):

-- 1. Remove the door (E) from its hinges and lay it on a soft, flat surface. - 2.
-Remove the screws (A), the glass retainers (B), and the metal frames (C). - 3.
+- 1. Remove the door (D) from its hinges and lay it on a soft, flat surface. - 2.
+Remove the six screws (A) and both glass retainers (B). - 3.
 Remove the glass (D).
 If it is damaged install a new one in place.
-The replacement glass must have a gasket all around (see procedure below). - 4.
+The replacement glass must have a gasket all around. - 4.
 Reinstall the glass, being careful to centre the glass in the door and not to over-tightening the retaining screw.